srvr-au/bums/README.md

 If using an external firewall (most cloud providers do) make sure the following ports are open 80, 443, 25, 587, 995

+Clearly you cannot run Postfix if your Cloud provider is blocking Port 25.
+Get a new Provider.

 Allows you to sell mailboxes and on-server aliases and web hosting (static and PHP) disk space